 If you’re grilling, that means getting the grate good and hot and then cleaning it, with a wire brush if necessary, to make sure it’s pristinely free of debris.

-If you’re not grilling—in other words, if you’re cooking on the stovetop—preheat your pan.
+If you’re cooking on the stovetop, preheat your pan.
 How do you know if your pan is hot?
 Hold your hand just above the surface and feel the ambient temperature.
 You can also gingerly touch it.

 2. Preheat your fat.